David L. Bell, MD, MPH, Board Chair and Co-Founder

 Judy Y. Chu, Ed.D.

-is a Lecturer in Human Biology and Affiliate of the Clayman Institute for Gender Research at Stanford University, where she teaches a course on Boys’ Psychosocial Development.
 Judy received her doctorate in Human Development and Psychology at Harvard University, where she studied boys’ development during early childhood and adolescence with Carol Gilligan.
 Judy’s research highlights boys’ relational strengths and examines how boys’ gender socialization can impact their identities, behaviors, relationships, and well being.
 She is the author of When Boys Become Boys: Development, Relationships, and Masculinity (NYU Press, 2014) and co-editor of Adolescent Boys: Exploring Diverse Cultures of Boyhood (NYU Press, 2004).
 She developed curricula for The Representation Project’s film, The Mask You Live In, and currently serves as Chair of Movember's Global Men’s Health Advisory Committee and Co-Chair of the Board of Directors for Promundo-US. |

 Mary A. Ott, MD, MA, Director

-Dr. Ott is a Professor of Pediatrics in the IU School of Medicine and Adjunct Professor of Philosophy at IUPUI.
+Dr. Ott is Professor of Global Health and Pediatrics and Associate Director for Youth Health Programs, Arnhold Institute for Global Health, Icahn School of Medicine at Mount Sinai.
 Dr. Ott is board certified in Pediatrics and Adolescent Medicine and a Master’s trained pediatric ethicist.
-She is the fellowship director for Adolescent Medicine, and she provides adolescent health care at Riley Hospital for Children at IU Health.
 Her areas of expertise are adolescent pregnancy and HIV prevention, adolescent ethics, and young men’s health.
 Her research includes implementation sciences approaches to community-based adolescent pregnancy and violence prevention, adolescent access to contraception and the ethics of research with vulnerable adolescent populations.
 Her work is funded by the NIH, the Society for Family Planning Research and the Robert Wood Johnson Foundation.
 She is currently a member of the Robert Wood Johnson Foundation’s Interdisciplinary Research Leaders.
 Dr. Ott consults on adolescent health policies and programs locally, nationally, and internationally.
 She is a member of the Adolescent Subboard for the American Board of Pediatrics, the executive committee for the American Academy of Pediatrics’ Section of Bioethics and the editorial boards for Perspectives in Sexual and Reproductive Health and the Journal of Pediatrics. |

 Judith Siegel, MSW, LICSW, Co-Founder and Director